 5) Cave tours Kids can earn Junior Ranger badges while learning about cave formations such as boxwork, flowstone and underground pools at Wind Cave National Park (nps.gov/wica) and Jewel Cave National Monument, the third-longest cave system in the world (nps.gov/jeca).

 6) Downtown Rapid City There's a wealth of free things to do between Main and St. Joseph streets and Sixth and Seventh streets.
-Pose with life-size statues on the City of Presidents walk, admire Smithsonian-worthy Native American art at multilevel Prairie Edge Trading Company and Galleries, splash in fountains at Main Street Square, have a funky family photo shoot in graffiti-covered Art Alley and learn about the region's most majestic animal at Museum of the American Bison.
+Pose with life-size statues on the City of Presidents walk, admire Smithsonian-worthy Native American art at multilevel Prairie Edge Trading Company and Galleries, splash in fountains at Main Street Square and have a funky family photo shoot in graffiti-covered Art Alley.
 Grab a tasty lunch in the outdoor courtyard at the family-friendly Firehouse Brewing Company.
 (605) 716-7979, downtownrapidcity.com

 7) Wildlife Loop Drive the 18-mile Custer State Park Wildlife Loop on the lookout for antelope, Rocky Mountain sheep, the park’s comical begging burros, chirping prairie dogs that duck up and down from stretches of prairie, or the herd of 1,300 bison.
 Don’t miss a side trip up Mount Coolidge; binoculars bring into view both Mount Rushmore and Crazy Horse monuments, plus the Badlands on a clear day.
 (605) 255-4515; custerstatepark.com